Skip to main content

 Applications

 We all know that batteries generate DC power.
 What happens when we apply DC power to water with various chemistries, opens up a fascinating world of applied electro-chemistry.
-One of those large scale industrial applications is chrome/zinc plating or similarly extracting metals from dissolved earth ores like Copper, Silver and Gold.
+One of those large scale industrial applications is chrome/zinc plating or similarly extracting metals (electrowinning) from dissolved earth ores like Copper, Silver and Gold.
 Electro-Oxidation of PFAS is becoming more and more mainstream as the high tech electrodes are beginning to be produced at scale.
 Electro-chemical generation of Sodium Hypochlorite from Brine solutions is another widespread application used in disinfection.
 Some swimming pools are touted as being liquid chemical free.
 They use brine and electricity instead.
+Companies like Arvia in the UK offer electro-oxidation of insecticides and pharmaceutical molecules.

 Chlor-Alkali Process

-DC current and electrodes are also used in the Chlor-Alkali process: a concentrated brine NaCl solution is electrolysed and Na metal is produced this time on the Cathode and Cl2 gas at the anode.
-The Na metal reactions with water to form NaOH and H2 gas.
+DC current and electrodes are also used in the Chlor-Alkali process: a concentrated brine NaCl solution is electrolysed and H2/NaOH is produced this time on the Cathode and Cl2 gas at the anode.
 All three are useful industrial substances.
 We at KEC are promoting the application of the Chlor Alkali Process for sustainable chlorine production in water treatment plants.
 We call the process TroisEau.

 Figure 1: Chlor Alkali Process